habanerohq/ruby-style-guide/README.md

   Parent.print_class_var # => will print "child"
   ```

-  As you can see all the classes in a class hierarchy actually share one
-  class variable.
-Class instance variables should usually be preferred
-  over class variables.

 * <a name="visibility"></a>
   Assign proper visibility levels to methods (`private`, `protected`) in
   accordance with their intended usage.
-Don't go off leaving everything `public`
-  (which is the default).
-After all we're coding in *Ruby* now, not in *Python*.
 <sup>[[link](#visibility)]</sup>

 * <a name="indent-public-private-protected"></a>